redien/blog/posts/decoupled-units.md

 string -> [evaluator] -> int
 ```

 We had no idea there even was a parser, this was simply an implementation detail.
-Now that we have decoupled these two units we have exposed a dependency on the parser and its output.
+Now that we have decoupled these two units we have exposed an additional interface.
 What are the drawbacks of this?

+##### Importance of data structures
+Since we now depend on the output of the parser.

 <!--
 ```ocaml